griptape-ai/griptape-trade-school/docs/200/chatbot-rulesets/11_gleaming_the_chat.md

 ## Prompt Class

-We can also take advantage of a `Prompt` class in the `rich` library to make our prompt a bit nicer to look at by separating the color of the prompt from the text the user enters.
+We can also take advantage of the `Prompt` class in the `rich` library to make our prompt more readable by separating the color of the prompt from the text the user enters.

 ### Import

-First, import the Prompt class:
+First, import the `Prompt` class:

 ```python
 from rich.prompt import Prompt